erlerobot/erle_gitbook_networking/basics_first_steps_in_networking/basic_concepts.md

 ![classes](img1/classes.jpeg)

-Next is subnet mask.
+Next is **subnet mask**.
 Every time we assign an IP address to a network computer, we must also assign a subnet mask.
 Ip address comes with different subnet mask depending on it's class.
 In each IP classes, the subnet mask defines network segment of that system.
 It says how much of the address is used for the network is defined by the subnet mask.Definitely, the subnet mask is used to specify the networks and the sub-networks used.

 Default subnet mask: